-- Ask about the signing bonus, as well.
+– Ask about the possibility of a signing bonus.

 Contents